davekirby/EFFProject/notes/Background Notes.md

  genetic programming differs from standard  genetic algorithms by representing a computer program by a tree of primitives that's can be then executed to generate the result.

 Genetic  programs evolve through a mixture of  mutation and crossover.
 Mutations are done by selecting a random subtree and replacing it with a new randomly generated subtree.

  crossover is done by selecting the two potential parents and picking a random subtree on each and swapping them over.
 The newly created individuals are evaluated  and a fitness value generated for each one.

+---
+**Braindump**
+what do I want to say about GP?
+Go into details about how it works and the options available.
+Intro to Evolutionary algorithms in general.
+Difference between GA and GP.
+Other models - PSO, differential, evolution strategy etc.  Also more esoteric such as wolf pack & golden beetle.
+Commonalities:
+- codification of an individual (genotype)
+- population of individuals
+- fitness function
+- selection
+- mutation - randomly change part of an individual's chromosome
+-  crossover - mate two individuals to produce a hybrid

+variations in above produce different members of the EC family.

+GP uses trees for the genotype.
+Bloat control -

 # Overview of RL